leo-bogert/distribution-download-scripts/README.md

 # Output = "debian/mini.iso" and "debian/graphical-mini.iso".
 # Signature files are kept in that directory as well for debugging purposes.
 ```

+# Ubuntu ISO download script

+Will ship as soon as I am in the mood to commit it, or sooner if you ask me :)